Dev-Dipesh/railway_poc/README.md

     Server-->>User: Confirm feed and articles processing
     deactivate Server

+    Note right of CeleryWorker: User can continue using the app <br/>while CeleryWorker fetches articles

     loop for each Task in CeleryQueue
         activate CeleryWorker
         CeleryQueue-->>CeleryWorker: Task to fetch articles